As of May 1st, 2020, we are open for all dental appointments

 Now most other parts of your body react in a certain way to an injury.
 The injured area will swell and the pain is generated to a larger area.
 The swelling will recede over time taking the pain away with it.
 Teeth are solid and cannot swell; however, so an injury to your tooth can lead to the death of cells in the tooth and pulp area or an infection.

-If the nerve of the tooth is dying, we may recommend a root canal which will take the damaged part of the root out, relieving the pain; if your tooth has a cavity which is causing pain a filling will be put in.
+If the nerve of the tooth is dying, we may recommend a root canal which will take the damaged part of the root out, relieving the pain; if your tooth has a cavity which is causing pain, a composite filling will be put in.

 No matter what the cause of your toothache, you know it's one of the worse things you've dealt with.
 We know how to manage this pain and will help you take care of it as soon as possible.
 Until you can get in to see us, take ibuprofen for the pain and refrain from chewing or putting pressure on the affected tooth.
 Remember, this too will pass.